Treating Deep Vein Thrombosis

 A deep vein thrombosis (DVT) is a blood clot occurring in a deep vein.
 Hospital and home treatment for DVT both include medicines to keep the clot from growing.

 Treating DVT in the Hospital

 Your doctor will decide if you should receive treatment in the hospital or at home.
-If you will be in the hospital, you’ll receive anticoagulants (commonly called blood thinners).
+If you will be in the hospital, you’ll be given anticoagulants (commonly called blood thinners).
 These medicines control and prevent further blood clotting.
 They can be given by IV (intravenous) line, as an injection, or in pill form.
-Before going home, you may also be fitted with compression stockings.
+Before going home, you may be fitted with compression stockings.
 These help prevent ongoing leg swelling that can cause tissue damage.

 Understanding Your Oral Medicine